fallmute/Until_Then-Basta.Driver.Sweet.Lover/README.md

    > The script toggles between running and paused each time you press the Space key.

-3. You need to press the Space key to successfully throw the first coin.
+3. You only need to press the space bar once to successfully flip the first coin.
 4. Press Space again to stop the script once the minigame finishes.

    > 📌 **Note**